openstack-infra/system-config/doc/source/third_party.rst

 We do suggest cautious testing of these systems and have a development Gerrit setup to test on if required.
-In SmokeStack's case all failures are manually reviewed before getting pushed to OpenStack, whilst this may no scale it is advisable during initial testing of the setup.
+In SmokeStack's case all failures are manually reviewed before getting pushed to OpenContrail, whilst this may no scale it is advisable during initial testing of the setup.

 .. _request-account-label: